ga-curriculum/intro-to-asynchronous-programming/promises/README.md

 # ![Intro to Asynchronous Programming - Promises](./assets/hero.png)

-**Learning objective:** By the end of this lesson, students will have a comprehensive understanding of JavaScript promises and their application in managing asynchronous operations.
+**Learning objective:** By the end of this lesson, students will have a basic understanding of JavaScript promises and their application in managing asynchronous operations.

 ## Understanding JavaScript promises